Gravity1996/Prodigy_cyber_01/Task2_Password_Generator/README.md

 - Password is generated using Python's `random` and `string` modules.

 ## How to Run:
-1. Install Python 3.
+1. Install Python 3 (or use Pydroid 3 on Android).
+2. Save the code as `PRODIGY_CYBER_02.py`.
-2. Run the script using:
+3. Run the script using:
-3. Follow the on-screen prompts to generate a password.

-## Sample Output: